Ratio of Debt-to-Income

-Usually, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+Typically, conventional mortgages need a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing costs (this includes principal and interest, private mortgage insurance, hazard insurance, taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (including mortgage principal and interest, PMI, hazard insurance, taxes, and homeowners' association dues).

-The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
-Recurring debt includes credit card payments, auto payments, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
+Recurring debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 Some example data:

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses